YangXiaocui1215/yangxiaocui1215.github.io/_pages/about.md

 ## Research

-My research focuses on Natural Language Processing, Affective Computing, MUltimodal Sentiment Analysis.
+My research focuses on Natural Language Processing, Affective Computing, Multimodal Sentiment Analysis.

 I have published a total of 10 papers in conferences/journals such as ACL, ACM MM, COLING, IEEE TMM, ICASSP, and so on, with 5 of them as the first author.
 And other papers are underreviewed.
 If you are interested in discussing or collaborating with me, please feel free to contact me.